casper-network/casper-rust-sdk/README.md

 # casper-rust-sdk

-Rust SDK for casper-node 2.0+.
-This library is designed to be utilised whenever an agent needs to interact with either [casper-node](https://github.com/casper-network/casper-node) or a [casper-sidecar](https://github.com/casper-network/casper-sidecar).
-Examples of such agents are off-chain middleware & network testing tools.
+- Rust SDK for casper-node 2.0+.
+- Utilised by agents interacting with [casper-node](https://github.com/casper-network/casper-node).
+- Examples of such agents:
+    - Off-chain middleware
+    - Network testing tools

+**NOTE**

-**NOTE** - The library specifically targets [casper-node](https://github.com/casper-network/casper-node) 2.0+, i.e. it is does **not** support the 1.X series.
+Library targets [casper-node](https://github.com/casper-network/casper-node) 2.0+, i.e. it is does **not** support the 1.X series.